Breast Health: Screening for Breast Cancer

 Recent advances in mammography include digital mammography, three-dimensional mammography, and computer-aided detection.

-Digital (or full-field digital) mammography converts X-rays into electrical signals.
-The electrical signals are then used to produce breast images that can be seen on a computer screen or printed on special film.
+Digital (or full-field digital) mammography converts X-rays into electrical signals that are used to produce digital breast images.
+These images that can be enhanced, magnified, or manipulated on a computer screen for further evaluation.

 Computer-aided detection (CAD) uses digitized mammography image from a conventional or digital mammogram.
 The computer then searches for and highlights abnormalities, including dense or calcified tissue that might indicate cancer.